wviechtb/chesstrainer/README.md

 ## Installation

-The development version of the `esmpack` package can be installed with:
+The development version of the `chesstrainer` package can be installed with:
 ```r
 install.packages("remotes")
 remotes::install_github("wviechtb/chesstrainer")